xpack/web-jekyll/pages/install.md

 ## The GCC development headers and libraries

-Although not a requirement for node/npm/xpm themselves, if the xPack binaries are used for software development, the xPack toolchains will require the system C/C++ headers, provided by Apple as the Command Line Tools.
+Although not a requirement for the node/npm/xpm tools themselves, if the xPack toolchains are used for software development, including for running tests, the system C/C++ headers and libraries will be needed.

-Install the C++ libraries and headers according to the distribution specifics.
+Install them according to the distribution specifics.

 {% endcapture %}